About Singing Rooster – champion of Haiti’s coffee & chocolate producers

-Business Training : Coffee & cocoa farmers have harvesting crops for centuries.
+Haitian farmers have been growing coffee and cacao for centuries.
 With modest instruction in basic accounting and training on costs of product transformation, farmers now show younger generations a viable way to earn livings.
+We’ve helped to improve yields

-Equipment Upgrades : We research, investigate and test equipment that may transform farming.
-We visit countries (Colombia, Nicaragua, Canada) where farmers are organized and value education.
-With small upgrades, an entire village may be transformed into a powerhouse.
+Equipment Upgrades : We research, investigate and test equipment that transforms farming.
+We visit countries like Colombia, Nicaragua, and Canada where farmers are organized and value education.